North Shore Public Library, Shoreham, NY * August 6, 2022

 Music and baseball were the loves of Charley Pride’s life, and for a while it looked as if he’d find his home at Yankee Stadium, not at the Opry.
 A pitcher with considerable talent, he played with the Memphis Red Sox (a Negro Leagues team) in 1952, and the next year was signed by the New York Yankees, who assigned him to their Class C team (today we’d call it their rookie-league team) in Boise, Idaho.

 He injured his arm, however, and was cut by the Yankees.
-Unwilling to give up his dream, Pride returned to the Negro Leagues, signing with the Louisville Clippers—who soon traded him and a teammate, Jesse Mitchell, to the Birmingham Black Barons for a team bus.
+Unwilling to give up his dream, Pride returned to the Negro Leagues, signing with the Louisville Clippers—who soon traded him and teammate Jesse Mitchell to the Birmingham Black Barons for a team bus.

-Pride clung to his baseball dream into the early 1960s, playing for assorted Negro Leagues and minor-league teams and trying to get a shot at the big leagues: The last team for which he tried out was the New York Mets in 1962—after which he apparently decided that, if you weren’t good enough to make the ’62 Mets (still the worst team in major-league history), you didn’t have much of a future in the game.
+Pride clung to his baseball dream into the early 1960s, playing for assorted Negro Leagues and minor-league teams while chasing another shot at the big leagues: The last team for which he tried out was the New York Mets in 1962—after which he apparently decided that, if you weren’t good enough to make the ’62 Mets (still the worst team in major-league history), you didn’t have much of a future in the game.

 By then, though, he had some other irons in the fire: While he was playing for a semipro team in Helena, Montana, and working in a lead smeltery, the team manager realized that, besides batting .444, his new recruit could sing.
 He offered Pride double the salary (a princely $20 a game) to sing a few numbers before each game to help draw crowds.
 Nightclub managers, booking agents and record-company executives could all turn up in the ballpark crowd, as did baseball-loving country stars Red Foley and Red Sorvine—and things started happening.
 A star was born.